-He then said: I am very glad to have a dinner with your family; I would like to propose a toast to the health of you and your wife, to the happiness of your family and to the independent reunification of the country.
+He then said: I am very glad to have a dinner with your family; I would like to propose a toast to the health of you and your wife and to the happiness of your family.

 Kang Ryang Uk felt sorry for being late to propose a toast to the health of Kim Il Sung, so he stood up and wished him good health.